flaviohasd/TPM-Vibration/README.md

   Date: 11/08/2022

 ## Introduction
     Hello, my name is Flávio Dias.
 I'm a graduating student of Mechanical Engineering at Federal University of Amazonas and this project was developed for my final paper.
 The aim of this project is to minimize the amplitude of the vibration signal of a spur gear mesh system by changing the maximum amount of tip relief (adendum modification) for a certain condition of operation.
 The paper is beeing writen at the moment and the link to it will be available when the official version comes public.

 ## Description
-  The code is writen in PT-BR (might upload an EN version soon) and is structured as follows:
+  The code is writen in MATLAB in PT-BR (might upload an EN version soon) and is structured as follows:

   <p align="center">
   <img src="https://i.imgur.com/dvw1BfP.png" alt="Sublime's custom image"/>